-The founding partner of Putnam Partners, Mark has been a national political media consultant and marketing strategist for over two decades.
-His work bridges the political and non-political worlds, serving as one of President Obama's lead media consultants, as well as helping elect 12 governors, 11 U.S. senators, dozens of members of the U.S. House of Representatives.
+The founding partner of Putnam Partners, Mark has been a national media strategist and ad maker for over three decades.
+His work bridges the political and non-political worlds, serving as one of President Obama's lead ad makers as well as helping elect 11 governors, 10 U.S. senators and dozens of members of the U.S. House of Representatives.

 MSNBC, 10/30/2018 | Katy Tur